Streaming Video Temporal Action Segmentation In Real Time: Related Work

-\textbf{Action Recognition} Action Recognition (AR) aims to give a single action label to a trimmed human action video \cite{sun2022human}, so it is a classification task in which all frames of the video correspond to a label (many-to-one). \cite{simonyan2014two} uses convolution neural networks to fuse RGB modality and optical flow modality in the video to recognize human actions. \cite{kondratyuk2021movinets} proposes a stream method to recognize human actions by fusing segments of the video.
+Action Recognition (AR) aims to give a single action label to a trimmed human action video \cite{sun2022human}, so it is a classification task in which all frames of the video correspond to a label (many-to-one). \cite{simonyan2014two} uses convolution neural networks to fuse RGB modality and optical flow modality in the video to recognize human actions. \cite{kondratyuk2021movinets} proposes a stream method to recognize human actions by fusing segments of the video, with the purpose of reducing the space complexity of the action recognition model without declining the accuracy.
 The action recognition models follow the many-to-one paradigm, while SVTAS task requires the model to be a one-to-one paradigm.
 The experiments in Table \ref{tab1} will show that directly transferring action recognition model to SVTAS task performs poorly.